-Results for the 2018 period
+Results for the 2019 period

-The Company incurred a loss for the year to 31 December 2018 of £159,000 (Period ended 31 December 2017 - loss of £190,000).
+The Company incurred a loss for the year to 31 December 2019 of £363,000 (31 December 2018 - loss of £159,000).

-The loss for the year occurred as a result of on-going administrative expenses required to operate the Company and costs in relation to identifying a suitable acquisition transaction.
+The loss for the year occurred as a result of on-going administrative expenses required to operate the Company and costs in relation to pursuing the completion of the identified acquisition transaction.